 Priority Issues for WRF

 Moving The Needle (MTN) is a multi-year strategic plan that builds on WRF’s nearly 40-year history of grantmaking.
-Under MTN, WRF has the following strategic goals:
+Through MTN, WRF has the following strategic goals:

-- Increase high school, vocational, and college graduation rates in the state.
+- Increase high school, career education, and college graduation rates in the state

-- Show that strategic support and good grantmaking practices can help select grantees achieve MTN goals within the parameters of their missions.
+- Show that strategic support and good grantmaking practices can help nonprofits achieve our MTN goals within the parameters of their missions

-In addition to the guidelines listed above, MTN and WRF’s grantmaking will be guided by the following principles:
+In addition to the guidelines listed above, MTN and WRF’s grantmaking is guided by the following principles:

 - WRF will focus its efforts on people and communities with the least wealth and opportunity.